Chronology of Portuguese discoveries and maritime expansion

 Esta publicação inclui vistas panorâmicas de cinco cidades portuárias em Marroco - 1575

-Esta publicação inclui vistas panorâmicas de cinco cidades portuárias em Marroco – 1575.
+Esta publicação incluya vistas panorâmicas de cinco cidades portuárias em Marroco – 1575.

-It was an important commercial city in the Muslim world of the Mediterranean.
-Warlike, economic and political causes are cited as reasons for this first step in what would become the Portuguese expansion into Africa.
+It was an important trading city in the Muslim Mediterranean world.
+War, economic and political reasons are given for this first step in what was to become Portugal’s expansion into Africa.

-2. DISCOVERY OF THE ARCHIPELAGUE OF MADEIRA – JULY 1418
+2. DISCOVERY OF THE MADEIRA ARCHIPELAGO – JULY 1418

 The date on which Gonçalo Zarco and Tristão Vaz Teixeira landed on the island of Porto Santo is uncertain.